Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Simulation studies

 To examine performance across a range of causal structures, the parameters $\tau \in \{0,1.25\}$, $\lambda \in \{0,1.38\}$, $\gamma \in \{0,-1.55\}$, $\delta_Z \in \{0,-4.2\}$, and $\delta_Y \in \{0,-4.2\}$ were varied such that setting $\tau = 0$ satisfied the mSITA assumption, while choosing $\lambda = 0$, $\gamma = 0$, $\delta_Z = 0$, or $\delta_Y = 0$ ensured the CIT assumption, the CIO assumption, correct specification of the treatment model, or correct specification of the outcome model, respectively.
 Under the missing indicator approach, correct model specification assumes no interaction between the fully observed confounder and the missing indicator, implying that the confounder's effect on treatment assignment and the outcome is the same across missingness patterns.
 The target estimand was the marginal treatment effect $\psi_0$, fixed at $-2.35$ to represent the average treatment effect under homogeneous effects.
 Across the different data-generating scenarios, the proportion of treated individuals ranged from 40.6\% to 86.2\%, while the percentage of missing values for the confounder $X$ varied between 32.6\% and 52.2\%.

-To assess estimator performance under different assumption structures, we considered four model-specification scenarios by jointly varying the treatment and outcome models: both models correctly specified (CC), only the treatment model correctly specified (CI), only the outcome model correctly specified (IC), and both models misspecified (II).
-For each scenario, datasets of size $n=500$ were generated, and the simulation was repeated 1,000 times.
-We examined several weighting strategies, including absolute value weights (ABS), inverse probability weights (IPW), stabilized inverse probability weights (SIPW), and the unweighted estimator (UNW), to compare finite-sample performance across methods.
-The UNW method corresponds to Blake’s singly robust outcome regression estimator \citep{blake2020estimating}.
-It is straightforward to verify that the ABS and IPW weighting schemes satisfy the covariate balancing property, whereas SIPW does not.
-Despite this lack of exact balance, SIPW still yields consistent estimates under standard assumptions \citep{robins2000marginals,schulz2021doubly}.
-Formal definitions of the weight functions are provided in Supplementary Materials, Section 3.2.
+To evaluate estimator performance under different assumption structures, we considered four model-specification scenarios defined by the treatment and outcome models: both correctly specified (CC), only the treatment model correctly specified (CI), only the outcome model correctly specified (IC), and both misspecified (II).
+For each scenario, we generated datasets of size $n = 500$ and repeated the simulation 1000 times.
+We compared several weighting approaches \citep{schulz2021doubly}, including absolute value weights (ABS), inverse probability weights (IPW), stabilized inverse probability weights (SIPW), and an unweighted estimator (UNW) which corresponds to Blake’s singly robust outcome regression estimator \citep{blake2020estimating}.
+By construction, the ABS and IPW weighting methods satisfy the covariate balancing condition defined in Equation (\ref{eq:balance-missing}), whereas SIPW does not generally achieve exact covariate balance \citep{schulz2021doubly}.
+Nevertheless, SIPW remains a consistent estimator under the standard identification assumptions required for IPW \citep{robins2000marginals,schulz2021doubly}.
+By incorporating the marginal treatment probability into the IPW weighting scheme, SIPW stabilizes the weights, thereby reducing the influence of extreme weights and improving estimation efficiency.
+As a result, despite not achieving exact covariate balance, SIPW yields consistent treatment effect estimates under correct specification of the treatment model, a property that is reflected in its empirical performance across the simulation studies.
+Formal definitions of the weight functions are provided in Supplementary Materials, Section S3.2.